 The Preadator Sport 2 pool cue also has a four-piece butt construction designed to reduce vibrations and provide increased accuracy.

-Another notable feature in the Sport 2 pool cue is the five-zone grip that provides five different traction zones to hold onto.
+Another notable feature in the Sport 2 is the five-zone grip that provides five different traction zones to hold onto.
 The wrap is very tacky and it helps to fight moisture.
 Please do note that the wrap is made from rubber.

-The Predator Sport 2 pool cue certainly is a spectacle, but it’s priced spectacularly as well.
+The Predator Sport 2 pool stick certainly is a spectacle, but it’s priced spectacularly as well.
 But if you are a high-level pool player and are ready to spend a few hundred dollars on a high-quality pool cue, then this one may be the right option.

 - Accurate low-deflection shaft.